Autos rebound helps UK economy in May, but weakness remains

-LONDON (Reuters) - Britain’s economy grew more than expected in May, helped by rebounding car output after Brexit-related shutdowns, but the outlook remains fragile as a new prime minister prepares to take Britain out of the European Union.
+LONDON (Reuters) - Britain’s economy grew more than expected in the three months to May, helped by rebounding car output after Brexit-related shutdowns, but the outlook remains fragile as a new prime minister prepares to take Britain out of the European Union.

-Overall output grew 0.3% after contracting by 0.4% in April, the Office for National Statistics said, stronger than all the forecasts in a Reuters poll, which had indicated growth of 0.1%.
+Output in the three months to May was 0.3% higher than in the previous three-month period, helped by an upward revision to growth in March and beating the consensus forecast in a Reuters poll of economists for growth of 0.1%.

-The jump reflected a recovery in car production after a record drop in April, when factories brought forward their summer shutdowns to avoid disruption around the original March 29 Brexit deadline.
+The economy grew 0.3% in May alone after contracting by 0.4% in April, the Office for National Statistics said, as expected.

 That deadline has now been pushed back to October, and both contenders to become prime minister have said they are prepared to take Britain out of the EU without a transition agreement if necessary, an alarming prospect for many employers.

 Economists said Wednesday’s data did not mark an upturn in the fortunes of the world’s fifth-biggest economy.
-Growth remained lacklustre in the dominant services sector.
+Growth remained lackluster in the dominant services sector.

 “While all of this is ultimately a temporary phenomenon, the underlying growth story doesn’t look a whole lot better,” ING economist James Smith said.